mason-chase/crud-test-dotnet/readme.md

 ### Validations (Must)

-- During Create; validate the phone number to be a valid mobile number only.
+- During Create; validate the phone number to be a valid *mobile* number only (You can use [Google LibPhoneNumber](https://github.com/google/libphonenumber) to validate number at the backend).

 - A Valid email and a valid account number must be checked before submitting the form.

-- You can use [Google LibPhoneNumber](https://github.com/google/libphonenumber) to validate number at the backend:
+- Customers must be unique in database: By `Firstname`, `Lastname` and `DateOfBirth`.

+- Email must be unique in the database.

 ### Storage (Must)

 - Store the phone number in a database with minimized space storage (choose varchar, or `ulong` whichever store less space).
-- Email must be unique in the database

 ## Nice to do:
 - Blazor Web.